Prior results do not guarantee future outcomes.

-Environmental Enforcement, Negotiation and Litigation
+Environmental Enforcement, Negotiation, and Litigation

-- Multiple EPCRA release and reporting cases in a number of EPA Regions for numerous clients;
+- Multiple EPCRA release and reporting cases in a number of EPA Regions for numerous clients.

-- RCRA Subtitle I underground storage tanks case in EPA Region 2 in the downstream oil industry.
+- A RCRA Subtitle I underground storage tanks case in EPA Region 2 in the downstream oil industry.

-Don also represents clients in EPA and “state equivalent” Comprehensive Environmental Response Compensation and Liability (CERCLA or “Superfund”) actions for clients in the mineral processing, oil and gas, pharmaceutical, printing and other industries.
+Don also represents clients in EPA and “state equivalent” Comprehensive Environmental Response Compensation and Liability (CERCLA or “Superfund”) actions for clients in the mineral processing, oil and gas, pharmaceutical, printing, and other industries.
 This representation, in scores of cases across the country, has ranged from allocation battles to the resolution of complex remedial issues, at sites with hundreds of potentially responsible parties to single party sites.
-Don also represents clients in natural resource damages (NRD) cases and in claims against the U.S. government, and has performed a number of internal investigations in response to threatened government environmental enforcement.
+Don also represents clients in natural resource damages (NRD) cases and in claims against the U.S. government and has performed a number of internal investigations in response to threatened government environmental enforcement.

 Counseling, Rulemaking and Appellate Litigation

 Don provides daily counseling on challenges involving hazardous and solid waste and related recycling operations, medical, sharps and infectious waste disposal, water discharges, air emissions, Drug Enforcement Agency compliant disposal of controlled substances, Department of Transportation transport of hazardous materials, and other regulatory issues.
 He has been heavily involved for many years in counseling mining and mineral processing industry clients with regard to the RCRA regulatory definition of solid waste and the Bevill Amendment.
 He also represents clients with regard to a range of RCRA and other rulemakings before EPA.